IMPORTANT REMINDERS: Fall 2016

-The Drop/Add period is Monday, August 31st through Tuesday, September 8th.
-All Drop/Add forms must be completed and filed in the Registrar’s Office by 5:00 pm, Wednesday, September 9th.
+The Drop/Add period is Monday, August 29th through Tuesday, September 6th.
+All Drop/Add forms must be completed and filed in the Office of the Registrar by 5:00 pm, Wednesday, September 7th.
 You must obtain the signature of the course instructor AND your academic advisor to add a class.
 For .25 (quarter credit) classes, you must obtain the signature of the instructor only to add a class.

 You may drop a class with only an advisor’s signature.

 The Business Administration, English 004, 005, Mathematics and Collegiate Seminar departments have centralized drop/add.
 Individual instructors may not add or drop you from these courses.
 You must go directly to the following locations to drop or add courses.
-You will be provided a centralized Drop/Add form and you must turn in the signed centralized Drop/Add form to the Registrar’s Office except for Collegiate Seminar courses.
-Collegiate Seminar will process your drop/add form and forward them to the Registrar’s Office for your convenience.
+You will be provided a centralized Drop/Add form and you must turn in the signed centralized Drop/Add form to the Office of the Registrar except for Collegiate Seminar courses.
+Collegiate Seminar will process your drop/add form and forward them to the Office of the Registrar for your convenience.

 - Business Administration - Galileo 3rd Floor